openstax/os-webview/README.md

 ## Configuration

 The `settings.js` file can be used to modify a number of site-wide configurations.
+To edit settings for the development server (for example, to use a local copy of the [CMS](https://github.com/openstax/openstax-cms)), make a copy of `settings-example.js` and rename to `settings.js` at the root level.

 ## Upgrading Dependencies